Wael-Al-Masri/negation-cue-analysis/README.md

 There are certain libraries that will need to be installed beforehand.
 These libraries can be installed with:

 conda install pandas
-pip install -U scikit-learn
+pip install scikit-learn
-pip install --user -U nltk
+pip install nltk
-pip install -U spacy
+pip install spacy
-pip install -U scipy
+pip install scipy
-pip install -U numpy
+pip install numpy
-pip install -U pandas
+pip install pandas

 Code: